-Excerpt from my New Book, Mind-Shifting Imagery: Whenever I conduct a training session in Image Guidance, I am careful to point out both the power of the process and its potential dangers.
+Whenever I conduct a training session in Image Guidance, I am careful to point out both the power of the process and its potential dangers.
 Obviously, using imagery for brief, targeted interventions to help a coaching client gain clarity, perspective or a sense of direction is very different than a lengthy session in which someone goes back in time to confront lurking “demons.”
 In the first case, the brevity of the experience is itself a safety control, as is the desired outcome.
 In a coaching context, the client is looking towards the future and the best way to get there.
 Used as a therapeutic intervention, however, Image Guidance facilitates re-entry into the past where painful memories are likely to be activated.
 Moreover, the longer we descend into the unconscious, the more we might discover that puts us in touch with raw emotions.
 What a client encounters imaginatively feels only too real and it is largely the presence of the guide that allows him or her to navigate past experiences in a manner that is healing rather than devastating.
-At the same time, the guide closely monitors the symbolic drama through careful questioning and can re-direct the imagery or bring the client back to the present, if necessary.
+At the same time, the guide closely monitors the symbolic drama through careful questioning, re-directing the imagery or bringing the client back to the present, if necessary.

-Excerpt from a Client's Autobiography: I come from one of the oldest established families in Morocco, descending from a long line of lawyers, doctors, and judges.
+I come from one of the oldest established families in Morocco, descending from a long line of lawyers, doctors, and judges.
 My father, like his father and grandfather before him, is a spice merchant who deals in spices from all over the world.
 As a little boy, I would hurry home from school to help my dad in one of his four stores in the souk.
-Perched high on one of the sacks of spices, my task was to watch for thieves – for deft hands that would snatch handfuls of caraway, saffron, coriander and paprika from the open containers while my dad was talking to a customer.
-Eagle-eyed, I would survey the mountains of red, yellow and brown spices, making sure that neither tourists nor street urchins would dare touch.
-Of course, I generously helped myself to the almonds, raisins, and pistachios – my reward for being the watchman.
+Perched high on one of the sacks of spices, I watched for thieves – for deft hands that would snatch handfuls of caraway, saffron, coriander and paprika from the open containers while my dad was talking to a customer.
+Eagle-eyed, I surveyed the mountains of red, yellow and brown spices, making sure that neither tourists nor street urchins would dare touch.
+Of course, I generously helped myself to the almonds, raisins, and pistachios – my reward for being an observant watchman!